How Is Anxiety Linked to Appetite Loss?

 Final Thoughts

 While the fight-or-flight mode is necessary during moments of danger, it can be debilitating if employed too frequently in response to anxiety and stress.
-As mentioned, there are many factors that contribute to a loss of appetite.
+As mentioned, many factors contribute to a loss of appetite.
 If you notice yourself not eating as much as you used to, you should take action.

 Of course, ensuring you eat healthily should be your first course of action.
-In the long term however, you should take steps to treat your anxiety for the sake of improving not just your appetite, but your overall mental and physical wellbeing.
+In the long term, however, you should take steps to treat your anxiety for the sake of improving not just your appetite, but your overall mental and physical wellbeing.

 References